Nikkei edges lower, Europe woes keep investors wary

-The Osaka Securities Exchange Co Ltd 8697.OS soared 7 percent on a report that it was in the final stage of merger talks with the Tokyo Stock Exchange, while the floods in Thailand continued to weigh on earnings outlooks, the latest victim being Furukawa Electric Co Ltd (5801.T).
+The Osaka Securities Exchange Co Ltd soared 7 percent on a report that it was in the final stage of merger talks with the Tokyo Stock Exchange, while the floods in Thailand continued to weigh on earnings outlooks, the latest victim being Furukawa Electric Co Ltd .

 Greece's prime minister and opposition leader agreed on Sunday to form a new coalition government to approve a euro zone bailout deal, although details remained thin on the structure and leadership of the union.

-Even if Greece's situation stabilizes, investors are also focused on Italy, where political tensions are rising and threatening to bring down Prime Minister Silvio Berlusconi's government this week.
+Even if Greece's situation stabilises, investors are also focused on Italy, where political tensions are rising and threatening to bring down Prime Minister Silvio Berlusconi's government this week.

 "Greece was able to avoid a potentially worst case scenario with the formation of a coalition government, but investors can't relax because of what is happening in Italy," said Takashi Ushio, head of the investment strategy division at Marusan Securities Co.